tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 tidal sync dbs some_file.json
 ```

-When importing your database instances to the API, Tidal Migrations's sync tool will check for existing database instances, based on their name, and update the changed data for those database instances.
+When importing your database instances to the API, Tidal's sync tool will check for existing database instances, based on their name, and update the changed data for those database instances.
-If the given database instance to sync does not exist already, it will add it to the Tidal Migrations API.
+If the given database instance to sync does not exist already, it will add it to the Tidal API.

 To synchronize your Database Instances data, It must have the following JSON format.
 ```